Kas-dd/expanse-tracker/README.md

 Installation

-Download grabber.zip or just download everything as an archive and pull the dist folder from there
+Download dist.zip or just download everything as an archive and pull the dist folder from there

+Source code in source, archived exe and files in dist.zip/dist folder

+grabber.exe - old ver

 Unzip/move a folder to a desired location, run the .exe